Virtual AI Agents: What they are & how to deploy

 A typical virtual agent architecture consists of several key layers working in concert:

-Platforms like SigmaMind AI are built on a modern, node based architecture that excels at managing these layers, ensuring conversations are logical, context aware, and incredibly fast.
+AI Voice Platforms like SigmaMind AI are built on a modern, node based architecture that excels at managing these layers.
+AI powered conversations are logical, context aware, and incredibly fast.

 Natural Language Understanding (NLU): The Comprehension Engine